gvwilson/sensibleadventures/shapers/story.md

     -   The bright white lights of Heck in the distance, the river, the occasional green burp of swamp gas or something worse igniting in the Mire, the road below them
     -   Sindy is the first to comment on the lights on the road and in the sky
         -   Dockety swoops down to treetop level so as not to be spotted
+        -   But two of the flying bots come after them
+        -   Maddy notices that they're carrying canisters like the ones she saw in the armory
     -   Approach the village
     -   Villagers in the trees shoot cable guns at them
+        -   Miss the bots chasing them
-    -   Dockety dodges, but with Maddy and Sindy in its arms it isn't maneuverable
+        -   Dockety dodges, but with Maddy and Sindy in its arms it isn't as maneuverable
         -   Rope tangles in its rotor and it comes spiraling down
         -   Captured in a net
-    -   Maddy tries to explain, but the goats and wolves and a bear named Barto won't listen
+    -   Maddy tries to explain, but the goats and wolves and a bear named Zeke won't listen
         -   All that comes out of Dockety's speakers is hiss and crackle because of crash damage
     -   But Maddy does convince them that more bots are coming
-    -   They head back to the village with Dockety wrapped in the next over Barto's shoulder and the windmill on a pole between two wolves
+    -   They head back to the village with Dockety wrapped in the next over Zeke's shoulder and the windmill on a pole between two wolves
-    -   Gracious and Goodness are there
+    -   Bluster and Bravo are there
+        -   Bravo's leg is in a splint
+        -   Clear to Maddy that he's playing it up
-        -   They made it back...
-        -   ...but they thought Maddy and Sindy had been captured again by Dockety
+    -   They made it back, but thought Maddy and Sindy had been captured again by Dockety
+        -   Their version of events has them escaping on their own and rescuing Sindy and Maddy
-    -   Bluster Gruff: "How do we know they're not being controlled?"
+    -   Bluster (to distract people): "How do we know they're not being controlled?"
         -   Mayor Lupus scoffs: "What?
 That's ridiculous?"
         -   But Maddy can see the idea taking hold in people's minds
+        -   Even when Gumption shows up and defends her
     -   Mama Roo shows up and hugs them
         -   "Couldn't bear to lose you."
     -   Smarty Leaf as well